Ex10si0n/canarin-dashboard/README.md

 ### Description:

-designing/developing an app, letting the users interact with a dashboard showing data collected by the Canarin II sensors and the different data it can sense: temperature, relative humidity, PMs, etc. The dashboard should show data of a single Canarin II or of a set of many Canarins II.
-Data visualization strategies should be adopted.
+An App, the users can interact with a dashboard showing data collected by the Canarin II sensors and the different data it can sense: temperature, relative humidity, PMs, etc. The dashboard show data of a single Canarin II or of a set of many Canarins II.
+Data visualization strategies is adopted.

 ### Technologies:

 Sensors (already installed): Canarin II sensor
 Map of the Cesena Campus (SVG based)
-You can choose between web (responsive for mobile), native or hybrid app
+Application form: web app(responsive for mobile)

 ## Issues